Asquith Primary School- PE Overview

 Lessons are planned to cover the National Curriculum, considering the importance of both the breadth and depth of learning.
 Throughout the academic year, the allocated 2 hours curriculum time is split between the class teacher and specialist PE coaches who demonstrates high quality Physical Education as part of our schools drive for Continuing Professional Development.

-We offer a number of number of sporting After-school Learning Clubs that children can attend.
-This year’s offer has been:
+We offer a number of number of sporting after-school learning clubs that children can attend.
+This term's offer includes:

 Monday